New Year’s Eve Parties for Families in Philly

 First off, you can buy tickets to one of the New Year’s Eve Parties on Ice and skate on the RiverRink (or just enjoy the rest of Winterfest with food, music, and other entertainment) as you watch the fireworks.

 Or you can do a dinner cruise on the Spirit of Philadelphia (the early one starts at 4:30 pm) to enjoy a buffet and on-board DJ entertainment while you watch the fireworks.
 The Moshulu also provides a prime viewing spot from the water.
-The Hilton at Penn’s Landing also has a family-friendly buffet and party.
+The Hilton at Penn’s Landing also has a family-friendly buffet and party, as does Dave and Buster’s.

 There’s also a great party hosted by Independence Seaport Museum, complete with noisemakers, party hats, and a ginger ale toast before the fireworks.